camptocamp/c2cgeoportal/doc/integrator/install_application.rst

     $ sudo apache2ctl graceful

-Your application should be available under the url:
+Your application should be available at:
 ``http://<hostname>/<instanceid>/wsgi``.